-New World Composition Challenge
+Results of the New World Composition Challenge

 The votes are in!
 Eleven winners have been chosen for the New World Composition Challenge.
 As part of The New World Initiative, the Composition Challenge invited New York City—based composers to create works that contained or referenced themes from Dvořák’s Symphony No. 9, From the New World.

-It’s not too late to get involved!
+It’s not too late to be featured on the website!